mlegenhausen/node-ogone-directlink/README.md

 A thin wrapper around the HTTPS DirectLink API of the ogone payment services with validation functionality.

-This library is based on the request and xml2js libraries.
+This library is based on the request, json-schema and xml2js libraries.

 Installation
 ============